 All Sky View students are scheduled into five core classes: language arts, social studies, math, science and PE/health.
 Classes are graded on a 4-point scale.
-Most students will have two electives each year with sixth-graders having a music class of their choice and a two-class rotator, which includes a choice of beginning art, beginning Spanish or computer skills.
+Most students will have two electives each year with sixth-graders having a music class of their choice and a four-class rotator, which includes beginning art, introduction to Spanish & French, computer skills and study skills.
 Because academic excellence is Sky View’s No. 1 goal, students who are not meeting benchmarks in core classes may be scheduled into an intervention class in place of an elective, if necessary, in order to help every student achieve their academic goals.
 Sky View also partners with Mountain View High School to offer advanced math classes to those students who are ready to take on the challenge.
 In language arts, we offer an honors course for eighth grade.

 Technology is an important component of education at Sky View.
 All students at Sky View are issued an iPad for schoolwork and to use at home.
 Teachers use workflow apps to assign and collect classwork and homework.
 In addition to using iPads for state testing, our testing labs allow entire classes to test at one time on our MAC computers.

-Sixth grade students have the choice of two out of three 18-week rotations: computer skills, art or foreign language.
+Sixth grade students have an exploratory wheel with 9-week rotations: computer skills, art, foreign language and study skills.
 In sixth grade computer skills, students use a web-based typing program to learn/improve basic typing techniques.
 Students will also be given instruction on Word, PowerPoint and ethical use of technology and computer basics.

 Seventh- and eighth-graders can choose from two semester long technology electives: technology design and/or materials technology.
 In technology design, students use the engineering process to design real world solutions to problems and test those solutions using computer software, iPad apps, group projects and hands-on activities.
 Students will animate characters, design video games, create apps, develop code, make music and play with other exciting technology.
 In materials technology, students will use technology and hands-on projects to create civilizations, develop new ideas to solve common problems and build their inventions.
 Students use a variety of materials including wood, metals, software and applications to design and build 2D and 3D models.